pwhittlesea/pwhittlesea.github.com/_posts/2024-02-17-new-beginnings.md

 ## Out with the old

-In a [single commit](https://github.com/pwhittlesea/pwhittlesea.github.com/commit/6aa6b93ab9ff15eded0baca6e7891081d83b2574) I pushed all the context required and it stayed that way, unchanged, for 10 years, 9 months and 23 days.
+In a [single commit](https://github.com/pwhittlesea/pwhittlesea.github.com/commit/6aa6b93ab9ff15eded0baca6e7891081d83b2574) I pushed all the context required, and it stayed that way, unchanged, for 10 years, 9 months and 23 days.

 A *lot* has happened in my life in that time.